 All other impairments are charged to the statement of profit or loss and other comprehensive income.
 Leasehold improvements are measured at cost less depreciation and impairment losses.
-The Directors have assessed and are of the view that there has been no significant change in the valuation of the portfolio.

 Depreciation

 The depreciable amount of all tangible fixed assets including buildings, but excluding freehold land, is depreciated over their useful lives to the company commencing from the time the asset is held ready for use.
 The depreciation rates used for each class of depreciable assets are: